puppetlabs/puppet-strings/README.md

 [contributing]: https://github.com/puppetlabs/puppet-strings/blob/master/CONTRIBUTING.md
 [committers]: https://github.com/puppetlabs/puppet-strings/blob/master/COMMITTERS.md

-Installation
+Requirements
 ------------

 In order to run strings you need to have the following software installed:

   * Ruby 1.9.3 or newer
   * Puppet 3.7 or newer
-  * The YARD RubyGem
+  * The `yard` Ruby gem

 Installing the YARD Gem
 -----------------------
-**Installing the YARD Gem with Puppet**

-The easiest way to install the YARD gem is with Puppet itself.
+The easiest way to install the `yard` gem is with Puppet itself:

 For Puppet 4.x:
 ```